 When your child turns three, it is time to schedule his or her first dental appointment.
 The first dental visit is usually short and involves very little treatment.
 We may ask the parent to sit in the dental chair and hold their child during the examination.
-The parent may also be asked to wait in the reception area during part of the visit so that a relationship can be built between your child and your dentist.
+The parent may also be asked to wait in the reception area during part of the visit so that a relationship can be built between your child and his or her dentist or hygienist.

 We will gently examine your child's teeth and gums.
-X-rays may be taken (to reveal decay and check on the progress of your child's permanent teeth under the gums).
+X-rays may be taken to evaluate for decay and to check on the development of your child's permanent teeth under the gums.
 We may clean your child's teeth and apply topical fluoride to help protect the teeth against decay.
 We will make sure your child is receiving adequate fluoride at home.
-Most important of all, we will review with you how to clean and care for your child's teeth
+Most importantly, we will review with you how to clean and care for your child's teeth at home.

 What should I tell my child about the first dental visit?

 We are asked this question many times.
 We suggest you prepare your child the same way that you would before their first haircut or trip to the shoe store.
 Your child's reaction to his first visit to the dentist may surprise you.

 Here are some first visit tips:

 During your first visit the dentist will:

 What about preventive care?

 Tooth decay and children no longer have to go hand in hand.
 At our office, we are most concerned with all aspects of preventive care.
 We use the latest in sealant technology to protect your child's teeth.
 Sealants are flowable resins that are bonded to the chewing surfaces of decay-prone back teeth.
 This is just one of the ways we will set the foundation for your child's lifetime of good oral health.

 Most of the time cavities are caused by a diet high in sugary foods and a lack of brushing.
 Limiting sugar intake and brushing regularly, of course, can help.
 The longer it takes your child to chew their foods, the longer the residue stays on their teeth and the greater the chances of cavities developing.